 The ER reflects assessment of Student's cognitive ability and academic achievement.
 The District school psychologist also considered and summarized the available historical information, as well as input from professionals who worked with Student at school.
 Nevertheless, there are also flaws.
-There was no observation of Student conducted.
+There was no observation of Student conducted, an especially glaring concern with Student's teacher only having had experience with Student for ten school days.
 Only summaries of previous outside evaluations were available and therefore the complete contents could not be considered.
+The BASC-3 consisted of a single informant, and teacher perspectives on Student's behavioral presentation was dependent upon the subjective input they provided to the school psychologist.
 There are no direct teacher recommendations.
-The ER as a whole focused on Student's overall appropriate academic performance without any true consideration of how behaviors, such as exhibiting difficulty with attention to detail, could be impacting Student's education.
-No assessment of Student's executive functioning was conducted, despite indications in a previous evaluation of such needs.
+The ER as a whole focused on Student's overall good academic performance without any true consideration of how behaviors, such as exhibiting difficulty with focusing and completing assignments, could be impacting Student's education.
 Finally, one of the most critical flaws in the District's ER is that it did not have input from Student's Mother as part of the evaluation process, who made the request in the fall of 2017, and who undoubtedly could have provided significant and useful information about Student's strengths, needs, and abilities.
 Even the District school psychologist acknowledged the importance of that type of input.